safe-commit-hook-rb/safe-commit-hook-rb/README.md

 This tool currently does not work on windows.
 It has been tested on OSX.
 It might work on *nix.

 Pull requests are very welcome.

+### TODO

+optional(?) file text search for:

+- entropy (tokenize the file, pick out all the things that only occur once, and then do a frequency count on the characters.
+If it is obviously not English, or is relatively flat, and is at least some number of characters long, it's probably a key or compressed file or random)
+- suspicious strings like "BEGIN RSA PRIVATE KEY"